Magpas: 21st century

 In 2007, the East Anglian Air Ambulance agreed to provide a helicopter, dubbed Anglia Two, to be operate from RAF Wyton for daytime missions.
 Although this was withdrawn in 2010, Magpas Air Ambulance continued to provide the service in conjunction with the police.

 Between 2000 and 2010, the charity developed a network of community first responder schemes across Cambridgeshire and Bedfordshire.
 These local volunteers were trained by Magpas to respond to medical emergencies in their local area and treat the patient until the ambulance service arrived.
 In 2010, the Magpas first responders were joined alongside other schemes under the leadership of the East of England Ambulance Trust, though the charity's volunteers were stood down in the same year.

 In 2012, Magpas Air Ambulance began flying with its own helicopter, MD902 Explorer registration G-HMDX.
-This was replaced in December 2018 by AgustaWestland AW169 G-MGPS.
+This was replaced in December 2018 by AgustaWestland AW169 G-MGPS..
+Magpas Air Ambulance has operated the AgustaWestland AW109SP helicopter registered as 'G-MPAS', since 2024..

 Magpas Air Ambulance was registered with the Healthcare Commission, and was inspected by the Care Quality Commission in March 2014.
 This looks at the charity's governance and care quality to ensure it meets national standards.
 In 2015, Magpas Air Ambulance announced that they would extend their hours of operation to 24/7 in 2016.

-In 2024, Magpas acquired AgustaWestland 109SP G-MPAS.
-This was because their helicopter operator was sold and their AW169 was removed from service.
+HRH The Princess Royal became Magpas Air Ambulance’s Patron after she visited the charity’s operations base in February 2020..
+On Tuesday, 12th September 2023, she opened the charity's new airbase and headquarters.